Welcome to Funky Valentine

 Abyssinian cats – pharaohs' pets

-Funky Valentine Baltasar (sorell), Babylon and J.C.
+Funky Valentine Baltasar (sorell), Babylon i J.C.
 Bach (blue)

 Travelling from the Blue Nile